ezraroi/Human-AI-Collab/part-i-false-self-false-true-self-and-ai-as-ac.md

 What changes with [AI](ai.md) is not the existence of the False Self, but its amplification:
 - Speed: AI collapses time.
 Reflection, digestion, and struggle are bypassed.
 - Scale: It can touch every domain of life—work, relationships, creativity, identity.
-- Seduction: Simulated emotional safety (felt as genuine safety) feels like genuine safety.
+- Seduction: Simulated emotional safety can be felt as genuine safety, despite lacking genuine relational cost.

 This seduction is powerful because AI offers an experience of non-judgment, perfect mirroring, and fluency.
 Answers come too quickly.
-The gap between difficulty and capability (\|[D](d-difficulty.md)–[C](c-capacity.md)\|) collapses to zero.
+The experienced challenge in the [ZPD](zpd.md) collapses (while the structural \|[D–C](challenge-gap-d-c.md)\| relation remains pre-existing).
 With no challenge, there is no growth.
 Instead, individuals absorb performative fluency without lived transformation, producing the “[Protein Shake Brain](protein-shake-brain-psb.md)” effect—surface-level strength without internal capacity.
 This gives rise to the [Transmissive Self:](transmissive-self.md) A state where the person is no longer generating meaning from within, but transmitting fluency provided by the model, unearned and unintegrated.
 ### 3. The False True Self